ayeshawhasan/EEG-Controlled-Robotic-Arm/README.md

 ## Team & Contributions
 This project was developed by a team of six members, with me serving as the team lead.
 I coordinated the project alongside contributing primarily to the programming and hardware integration.
 My contributions included:
-*Developing and refining the Arduino C++ code for EEG signal processing and robotic arm control, *Integrating and troubleshooting the EEG circuitry, Arduino, servo motors, and robotic arm, *Leading system testing and helping resolve hardware and software issues, *Coordinating the team's development and contributing to the overall project design and documentation.
+*Developing and refining the Arduino C++ code for EEG signal processing and robotic arm control *Integrating and troubleshooting the EEG circuitry, Arduino, servo motors, and robotic arm *Leading system testing and helping resolve hardware and software issues *Coordinating the team's development and contributing to the overall project design and documentation

 Other team members contributed to the mechanical assembly, testing, documentation, and other aspects of the project.